[Read Cornucopia’s formal request for scrutiny of the sale of HPP]

 According to the Post story, Pilgrim’s Pride Corporation put in a bid for HPP in June 2018.
 Pilgrim’s Pride is currently the nation’s largest organic poultry producer.
 They entered USDA certified organic chicken production in 2016 with the purchase of the parent company of the “Just Bare” chicken brand, GNP Co.
 Organic chicken comprises 4% of Pilgrim’s chicken production, but with that they control a huge portion of the rapidly growing organic poultry market.

-“It is essential that this sale is closely scrutinized,” said Marie Burcham, a farm policy analyst who specializes in looking at livestock issues for the Wisconsin-based Cornucopia Institute.
+“It is essential that this sale is closely scrutinized,” said Kestrel Burcham, a farm policy analyst who specializes in looking at livestock issues for the Wisconsin-based Cornucopia Institute.
 “As Pilgrim’s Pride is the current industry leader, its potential purchase of Hain Pure Protein raises serious antitrust and anticompetitive concerns.”

 Cornucopia said they are concerned that Pilgrim’s Pride, Tyson, and other large industrial—primarily conventional—livestock producers will easily be able to beat out any competition by controlling prices and squeezing more moderate-sized processors and marketers.
 “Adding HPP to one of the already-dominant organic poultry players will only compound existing problems in the sector,” continued Burcham.
 “This is not good for consumers and undermines many of the foundational organic precepts that promote animal welfare, environmental protection, and economic justice for small-scale farmers.”